vehvis/lein-jib-build/README.md

 If you're using AWS ECR there's direct support for more sophisticated authentication.

-Deploy to ECR with assume-role (this is the recommended option):
+Deploy to ECR with assume-role (uses the standard AWS credential chain):

 ```clojure
 :target-image {:type registry